rsagroup/rsatoolbox/README.md

 # Representational Similarity Analysis 3.0

-Conceived during the RSA retreat 2019 in Blue Mountains.
+Conceived during the RSA retreat 2019 in Blue Mountains, this version replaces the 2013 version of pyrsa previously at ilogue/pyrsa.